Deborah-McVey/brian_design_website/README.md

 main img container: image from undraw.co (color #FA6771) Brian used "messages" pic

-background-image: got image at Pexels.com, typed in VR
+background-image: got imageS at Pexels.com, typed in VR, then keyboards